kieraneglin/pinchflat/README.md

 You _must_ ensure the host directories you've mounted are writable by the user running the Docker container.
 If you get a permission error follow the steps it suggests.
 See [#106](https://github.com/kieraneglin/pinchflat/issues/106) for more.

+> [!IMPORTANT]
-It's recommended to not run the container as root.
+> It's not recommended to run the container as root.
 Doing so can create permission issues if other apps need to work with the downloaded media.

+> [!TIP]
-If you need to run any command as root, you can run `su` from the container's shell as there is no password set for the root user.
+> If you need to run any command as root, you can run `su` from the container's shell as there is no password set for the root user.

-### Advanced: storing Pinchflat config directory on a network share
+### ADVANCED: Storing Pinchflat config directory on a network share

 As pointed out in [#137](https://github.com/kieraneglin/pinchflat/issues/137), SQLite doesn't like being run in WAL mode on network shares.
 If you're running Pinchflat on a network share, you can disable WAL mode by setting the `JOURNAL_MODE` environment variable to `delete`.
 This will make Pinchflat run in rollback journal mode which is less performant but should work on network shares.

+> [!CAUTION]
-Changing this setting from WAL to `delete` on an existing Pinchflat instance could, conceivably, result in data loss.
+> Changing this setting from WAL to `delete` on an existing Pinchflat instance could, conceivably, result in data loss.
 Only change this setting if you know what you're doing, why this is important, and are okay with possible data loss or DB corruption.
 Backup your database first!

 If you change this setting and it works well for you, please leave a comment on [#137](https://github.com/kieraneglin/pinchflat/issues/137)!
 Doubly so if it does _not_ work well.